 HMRC will apply the ‘2019 Loan Charge’ to disguised remuneration loans issued since 6 April 1999 that are still outstanding on 5 April 2019.
-This is to penalise those who used such schemes and have not opted to settle their tax affairs or repay their loans in full.
+This is to recoup tax avoided during this time by individuals who engaged in disguised remuneration schemes.

 A Judicial Review could stop the 2019 Loan Charge